NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ✔️ CONSIDER using a license expression ([SPDX license](https://spdx.org/licenses/) identifier).
 > License expressions are surfaced the most clearly to package consumers and make it more obvious if the license has changed with a new release.

-✔️ CONSIDER specifying an MIT license.
+✔️ CONSIDER [choosing an open source license](https://choosealicense.com/) if your project is open source.
 > If you want your package as to be usable by as many consumers as possible, the MIT license is a very well known non-restrictive license.

 ❌ DO NOT use the deprecated `LicenseUrl` metadata property.